When should a car undergo an MOT inspection?

-When a car needs to undergo an MOT depends on the date of first registration of the vehicle.
+When a car requires MOT testing depends on the vehicle's date of first admission.

 If a car has been previously MOT approved, you can assume the date listed on the MOT inspection report.
 The car must have been retested before that date.